soundasleep/jevon.org/wiki/capturing-emberjs-errors-with-raygun-io.md

 layout: page
 title:  "Capturing EmberJS errors with Raygun.io"
 author: jevon
-date:   2014-04-30 18:05:24 +1200
+date:   2014-04-30 18:05:34 +1200
 ---

 [[EmberJS]]

-To capture <a href="https://raygun.io">raygun.io</a> errors within an Ember application, at the most basic level you can add an error handler to Ember.onerror:
+To capture <a href="https://raygun.io">raygun.io</a> errors within an Ember application, at the most basic level you can add an error handler to `Ember.onerror`:

 [code coffeescript]
 Ember.onerror = (error) ->